glpi-project/docdev/source/devapi/search.rst

    :alt: Search criteria
    :align: center

-Here is the list of possible keys which could be passed to control the search engine.
+Here is the list of possible keys which could be passed to control the search engine. |br|
 All are optionals.

 - **criteria**: array of criterion arrays to filter the search.
 Each criterion array must provide: